 Mark as Success the failed workflow instance to remove it from the failed list in the Workflow Log before you relaunch the corrected dataset and/or workflow.

 Decision Process for Resume or Relaunch

-Scenario: You run a report from the destination database after the most recent instance of a workflow has run, but the data is incomplete or incorrect.
+Scenario: Run a report from the destination database after the most recent instance of a workflow has run, but the data is incomplete or incorrect.
 This scenario always requires a Relaunch.

 Search for the error(s) in the source data and the general workflow.